-^{} A plug-and-play operating system, such as Windows 95, can restore network connections when you turn on the OmniBook.
+A plug-and-play operating system, such as Windows 95 or Windows 98, can restore network connections when you turn on the OmniBook.
 For Windows NT 4.0 or a different operating system, you may have to reset the OmniBook or restart the operating system to restore them.